Běrunice: Geography

 Běrunice is located about 20 km east of Nymburk and 56 km east of Prague.
 Most of the municipal territory lies in a flat agricultural landscape in the Central Elbe Table.
 However, the northeastern part extends into the East Elbe Table and includes the highest point of Běrunice at 272 m above sea level.
-The Štítarský Stream flows through the municipality.
+The stream of Štítarský potok flows through the municipality.